nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 by viewing the garments, following which they can use the Select Command by specifying the garment's index.
 The selected garment is duplicated, with the `LastUse` attribute being updated to the current local date.
 The original selected garment with now obsolete `LastUse` attribute is deleted.
 This signifies to the wardrobe that the user has checked out the garment to be worn today.

+<div style="page-break-after: always;"></div>

 The following sequence diagram shows how the select operation works: